THE INDISPENSABLE GUIDE TO BACKPACKING FOR BEGINNERS

 Backpacking can be a highly rewarding experience, however, it will require proper gear, skills, clothing, and extensive planning.
 Continue reading below to find out if you’ve got what it takes to become a backpacking pro.

-We’ll cover common mistakes made by new backpackers, the ins and outs of planning, gear, clothing, and food, as well as bonus sections on backpacking with kids or pets.
+We’ll cover common mistakes made by new backpackers, the ins and outs of planning, beginner backpacking gear, clothing, and food, as well as bonus backpacking tips for beginners on backpacking with kids or pets.
 By the end, we feel confident that you’ll be ready to embark on the first of many backpacking adventures.

 Looking back on some of our early backpacking blunders is a bit comical.
 Hopefully, by sharing some of the mistakes we made, along with others we’ve witnessed out on the trail, we’ll lessen the number of things you’ll look back on through the years with the thought of ‘Did I really do that?’